swift-testing-expert

 playwright-core

-Battle-tested Playwright patterns for E2E, API, component, visual, accessibility, and security testing.
-Covers locators, assertions, fixtures, network mocking, auth flows, debugging, and framework recipes for React, Next.js, Vue, and Angular.
+Battle-tested Playwright patterns for writing and debugging reliable E2E, API, component, visual, accessibility, and security tests.
+Use when you need locator strategy, assertions, fixtures, network mocking, auth flows, trace debugging, or framework recipes for React, Next.js, Vue, and Angular.
 TypeScript and JavaScript.

 testdino-hq